Subhajit1947/Subhajit1947/README.md

 ## 🌟 What I Do

-Full Stack Development: Experienced in building applications end-to-end using the MERN stack and more.
+**Full Stack Development**: Experienced in building applications end-to-end using the MERN stack and more.

-Backend Engineering: Skilled in creating robust APIs and backend systems with Express and Node.js.
+**Backend Engineering**: Skilled in creating robust APIs and backend systems with Express and Node.js.

-Database Management: Proficient in SQL, MongoDB, and database schema design.
+**Database Management**: Proficient in SQL, MongoDB, and database schema design.

-Frontend Development: Adept with React and Redux for dynamic, responsive UIs.
+**Frontend Development**: Adept with React and Redux for dynamic, responsive UIs.

 ## 👨‍💻 Tech Stack